 “Just as a candle spreads light in a darkened room, people who are living in Spirit give off a higher energy that can bring light to our hearts and minds.” ― Dr. Wayne W. Dyer

 9) Seize the Reward is where the Hero has the prize in their grasp.
 The Hero overcomes the significant difficulties, but that doesn’t mean the battle is over.
 The Hero may have the magic sword or golden challis in hand, but it’s one thing to have the prize and another to bring it back.

 12) Celebration and sharing are about returning with the elixir or prize.
 In religions, the prize is salvation.
 But we can use this time to celebrate the victories in our lives.
 It’s all about being happy for no reason except that you are alive.
-The work may not be complete, that doesn’t mean we should not celebrate.
+The work may not be complete, but that doesn’t mean we should not celebrate.
 It’s like climbing the rungs of a ladder.
 Each step up is a cause for celebrating.

-Peer-to-peer learning gives up the opportunity to allow others to help us, just as we help others.
+Peer-to-peer learning gives up the opportunity to allow others to help us just as we help others.
 We also reach out and partner with other like-minded people and groups.
 It helps us create a positive network.
 We each walk our “own path” on this quest, but that doesn’t mean we are always alone.
 We learn that inspiring others also helps us live in spirit.

 Again, virtual groups are an excellent substitute for in-person meetings.
 Sometimes, this option is even better.
 We can record sessions or have them at a variety of times.

 Start over as many times as it takes to learn the lesson and finish the work needed to progress.
 Be sure to share and celebrate often.
 We do not accomplish the spiritual quest without partners.
-If you have questions or comments you’d like to share; please contact us.